-Everyone now writing for free stops doing so, immediately, no exceptions.
+Everyone writing regularly for free on advertising-supported platforms published by other people stops doing so, immediately.
+1

-The freelance sector acknowledges that lower barriers to entry and a widening workforce will encourage wage-freeze plus a weakening of career ladders, and would do so in any trade under the sun.
+The freelance sector discusses candidly how lower barriers to entry and a widening workforce will encourage wage-freeze and a collapse of career ladders, and would do this in any trade under the sun.

-The freelance sector delineates itself from colleagues in full-time salaried film-sector exhibition, marketing and academic posts who interpret their roles as including occasional film criticism.
-Salaried fellow travellers recuse themselves from the authentic freelance space while we sort things out.
+The freelance sector separates itself from colleagues in full-time salaried film-sector exhibition, marketing and academic posts who interpret their roles as including the writing of occasional film criticism.
+Well-paid fellow travellers recuse themselves from the poverty-stricken freelance space while we sort things out.

-The freelance sector recognises that a paid trade requires a working meritocracy, whereby good writers get better and bad writers get better or stop.
+The freelance sector recognises that a paid trade requires a working benign meritocracy, whereby good writers get better and poor writers get better or stop.

 The freelance sector reorganises so that collective action is not unthinkable.